-No Candidate shall be permitted to reappear for the written examination in any 11URCSC0Con more than two occasions or to resubmit a Dissertation more than once.
-Candidates shall have to Qualify for the Degree passing all the theory courses and Dissertation within a period of four years from the date of commencement of the Programme.
+No candidate shall be permitted to reappear for the written examination in any paper on more than two occasions or to resubmit a dissertation more than once.
+Candidates shall have to qualify for the degree passing all the written papers and dissertation within a period of three years from the date of commencement of the course.